VishurDS/Excel-Sales-Analytics-/README.md

 - **Purpose of Finance analytics:** Performance measurement, Better decision-making, financial planning and facilitate communication with stakeholders.

-- **Importance of analyzing Finance data:** Aid in benchmarking against industry peers and previous periods Foundation for budgeting and forecasting.
+- **Importance of analyzing Finance data:** Support in comparing performance with industry competitors and past time frames.
+Basis for financial planning and predictions.

 - **Role of reports:** Transforming raw financial data into meaningful insights that drive business growth, efficiency, and profitability.